 What it would do: AB 39 would set the aspirational goal of raising the level of base funding under the Local Control Funding Formula, which provides the bulk of state funding for education, to the national average, based on a formula that factors in states’ costs of living.
 The bill would require an estimated $33 billion more in spending, according to a legislative analysis.
 Without an additional source of funding, the analysis said the target could be reached sometime in the 2030s.

 Why it is important: Not since the enactment of Proposition 13 four decades ago has California school spending been among the nation’s top 10 states.
 It is now in the lower quarter when costs of living are factored in.
 This bill would lock in the funding formula as the primary source of state school funding.
-It would set target funding without a timeline or a new source of funding to achieve its goal.Bill status: Senate Appropriations Committee
+It would set target funding without a timeline or a new source of funding to achieve its goal.Bill status: The author said he pulled the bill in the final week of the session for discussions with Newsom administration in coming months.

 State construction bond